gruntwork-io/cloud-nuke/README.md

 - Deleting all OpenSearch Domains in an AWS account
 - Deleting all IAM OpenID Connect Providers
 - Deleting all Customer managed keys from Key Management Service in an AWS account
+- Deleting all CloudWatch Log Groups in an AWS Account

 ### BEWARE!